nc2U/ibs/README.md

 Configure a Kubernetes cluster by setting up the required number of nodes.

-##### CI/CD server
+###### CI/CD server

 The ci/cd server uses the master node of the Kubernetes cluster or a separate server or PC.

 If you use the master node in the cluster as a ci/cd server, set up external access through ssh and install helm on the master node.

-If you are using a server or PC outside the cluster, configure it to connect via ssh from outside, install helm, and then copy and configure the kubeconfig file to the user's home directory to access and control the master node.
+If you are using a server or PC outside the cluster, configure it to connect via ssh from outside, install, kubectl & helm, and then copy and configure the kubeconfig file to the user's home directory to access and control the master node.

 Check the IP or domain that can access the ci/cd server.

-##### NFS storage server
+###### NFS storage server

 For the nfs storage server, it is recommended to prepare a separate server if a large amount of data will be used in the future, but you can also use the cluster's master node or ci/cd server.